What Can I Do With an Associate’s Degree?

 7. Occupational therapy assistant

 An occupational therapy assistant (OTA) works with patients who have physical, developmental, or mental disabilities.
 If they’re thinking “what can i do with a associate degree in science”—OTAs help patients in developing, recovering, and improving the skills needed for daily living and working.
-The median salary for an OTA is $86,398 per year.
+The median salary for an OTA is $86,398 per year according to Ziprecruiter.
 Most states require a license for OTAs, and practitioners often get their certifications. from the National Board for Certification in Occupational Therapy.

 8. Human resources management

 With an associate degree in human resources management, graduates can work as a human resources manager.
-Human resources managers earned a median salary of $126,230 in 2021, according to the BLS.
+Human resources managers earned a median salary of $136,350, according to the BLS.
 With an associate degree in human resources management, a student might also work as a training and development manager, labor relations specialist, or benefits manager.

 9. Information technology

 What can I do with an associates degree if I love computers?
 An associate degree in information technology can lead to a variety of high-paying jobs, including computer systems analyst, network administrator, and web developer.
-Computer systems analysts earn a median salary of $72,613 per year, network administrators earn a median salary of $71,528 per year, and web developers earned a median salary of $77,200 in 2020.
+Computer systems analysts earn a median salary of $79,030 per year according to Payscale, network administrators earn a median salary of $79,917 per year according to Indeed and web developers earned a median salary of $78,580 according to US News.

 10. Marketing

 With an associate degree in marketing, students can work as a marketing manager.
-Marketing managers earned a median salary of $142,170 in 2020.
+Marketing managers earned a median salary of $142,170 according to US News.
 Their duties as marketing manager would include planning, directing, and coordinating marketing efforts.
 Students can also work as a market research analysts or advertising and promotions managers if they’re still asking themselves “what can I do with an AAS degree?”.

 Final Thoughts